nculwell/MathStudy/CS.md

   but he didn't revise the old ones much.

 * Hopcroft, Ullman, 1979. *Introduction to Automata Theory, Languages and Computation*
+  * Hopcroft, Motwani, Ullman, 2006. *Introduction to Automata Theory, Languages, and Computation, 3rd Edition*

   A classic and influential introduction to computer science theory.
 Somewhat more challenging than Sipser.

 * Cohen, 1991. *Introduction to Computer Theory*

   Another classic, this one is known for its readability.

+* Brookshear, 1989. *Theory of Computation: Formal Languages, Automata, and Complexity*

+  Well-liked for its accessibility.
+Unfortunately, it's still pretty expensive for such an old book: about $90 used at the time of this writing.
+That its price has held up so long is a testament to its quality, but it also makes it harder to justify owning it when newer books covering the same material can be bought for $10-20.

 * Kinber, Smith, 2001. *Theory of Computing: A Gentle Introduction*